OpenPrograms/Fingercomp-Programs/opg-chat/README.md

 ### Events
 Event | Description
 ----- | -----------
+`"ping", <ping message>, <time>` | This event is for making sure network connections are alive. `<ping message>` is a random string your network bot should send back with the "pong" command, or the connection will be closed.
 `"event", "chat", <chan>, <nick>, <msg>, <all>, <recipients>` | This event gets fired on chat messages.
 Here and below, `<all>` is a boolean value which is `true` if the message is sent to all people on channel, or `false` if not. `<recipients>` is `"all"` if `<all>` is true, or serialized table containing recipients otherwise.
 `"event", "notice", <chan>, <noticeType>, <notice>, <recipients>` | This event gets fired on notices.
 `"event", "pm", <user>, <addressee>, <msg>` | This event gets fired on PMs.